awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_info-operations.md

 **To list all policies in your organization \(console\)**

 1. Sign in to the Organizations console at [https://console\.aws\.amazon\.com/organizations/](https://console.aws.amazon.com/organizations/)\.
-You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization's master account\.
+You must sign in as an AWS Identity and Access Management \(IAM\) user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization's master account\.

 1. Choose the **Policies** tab\.

 1. Choose the policy type: **Service control policies** or **Tag policies**\.

-   The displayed list includes the all policies of that type that are currently defined in the organization\.
+   The displayed list includes all policies of that type that are currently defined in the organization\.

 **To list all policies in your organization \(AWS CLI, AWS API\)**
 You can use one of the following commands to list policies in an organization: